mattj-io/blog/content/post/pyspark-deploys.md

----
++++
-title: "Deploying PySpark jobs using DC/OS"
+title = "Deploying PySpark jobs using DC/OS" date = "2017-10-11T19:22:46+01:00"
-date: 2017-10-11T19:22:46+01:00
-draft: true
----
++++

 I've recently been working with PySpark, building a natural language processing pipeline demo for DC/OS.
 This has been a great learning experience, and PySpark provides an easier entry point into the world of Spark programming for a systems guy like myself than having to learn Java or Scala

-When you're developing Spark jobs, testing locally is a very different environment from deploying to a cluster, so it's not always straightforward working out how to deploy to a system like DC/OS once you think you've got a working job.
-The Spark docs aren't particularly clear with respect to Python, especially where you've got dependent libraries involved - a very different case from the Java world of uploading a jar file.
-There's also seen to be a bunch of different approaches to doing this
+When you're developing Spark jobs, testing locally is a very different environment from deploying to a cluster, so it's not always straightforward working out how to deploy to a Spark cluster on DC/OS once you think you've got a working job.
+The Spark docs also aren't particularly clear with respect to Python, especially where you've got dependent libraries involved - a very different case from the Java world of uploading a jar file, and most data folks use Scala or Java, so Google isn't necessarily your friend either.

 So let's look at the problem space.
 I have a PySpark job which needs a couple of external Python libraries, numpy and kafka, and also needs an additional Spark module, spark-sql-kafka.